 Images on fabrics

 The hadith of Aisha is also important because it shows that the Prophet (peace be on him) did not discard the fabric with the images, but cut it and utilised it.
-In another narration, we see that images on fabrics were not considered the considered differently from paintings and statues.
+In another narration, we see that images on fabrics were not considered differently from paintings and statues.

 Abu Talha (may Allah be pleased with him), the very famous companion, whose actual name was Zaid bin Sahl, reported: